 The same year she was asked to curate the soundtrack for the hit ‘Hunger Games’ film franchise.

 The same year she was asked to curate the soundtrack for the hugely successful Hunger Games film franchise, and ‘Yellow Flicker Beat’ was her offering.
 She used electronica and her own striking imagery to conjure the world view of female warrior Katniss Everdene.
 Kanye West jumped on board to co-produce a remix, and nominations for Best Original Song from the Golden Globes and the 20th Critic’s Choice Awards followed.

 After Bowie’s shock death in 2016, Lorde took to the stage at the BRIT awards to join pianist Mike Garson commemorating Bowie’s life work.She was elegant and composed in Thin White Duke black and white, an original girl with “mousey hair” singing ‘(Is There) Life On Mars?’.

 Bowie fans flooded the internet with praise.
 Lorde was now everyone’s go-to for cool.
-Bruce Springsteen covered ‘Royals’ at his 2014 Christchurch show, and in the same city in 2017 she covered him right back with ‘I’m On Fire’.
+Bruce Springsteen covered ‘Royals’ at his 2014 Auckland show, and in Christchurch in 2017 she covered him right back with ‘I’m On Fire’.